Okipa: Walking with the Buffalo

 Although it is unclear if it was strictly a part of the Okipa itself, an event known as "Walking with the Buffalo" occurred right after.
 (Note: Sources are split on whether this was a part of the ceremony itself.
 Harrod (1995, 2000) indicates that it was "an essential part" of the Okipa, while (Fenn 2014) states that it was a distinct ceremony, but was generally held shortly thereafter.)
 The women of the tribe treated the Bull Dancers to a large feast, while non-participants returned to their lodges.
 After they ate, the Bull Dancers smoked from a pipe as several young married women of the tribe danced for them, led by the woman who had captured The Foolish One's symbolic penis.
 Along with these dances, which spiritually transformed the women into female buffalo, the songs they sang were explicitly sexual and were intended to sexually excite both the women and the men.
 The leader of the women took a small stick and rubbed her clitoris.
 She then handed the stick to one of the dancers whom she was courting and said: "Smell of that, old man; it will make you young again: I am a heifer, a young buffalo heifer."
 She and the dancer left the confines of the village and performed ritual sexual intercourse; the other women and dancers followed suit.
 When the process had completed, the participants and those who had had a major role in the Okipa entered a sweat lodge, which ushered in a sense of renewal.
 The dancers smoked a "pipe of reconciliation" with the husbands of the women they had had sex with, promising abundant gifts.
 The husbands were socially required to accept this reconciliation.

 Sexual power was believed to be passed on from the Bull Dancer to the woman, and then to the woman's husband, increasing their supernatural energy known as xópini which drained as they hunted or went to war.
 (Note: (Fenn 2014) spells the term as xo'pini.
 For the modern orthography, see (Kasak 2024).)
 This power was believed to be derived from the buffalo themselves.
-Although the dancers were typically the subject of the sexual ritual, important guests who were rich in xópini were also allowed to partake; James Kipp, George Catlin, and two men they were with were invited to participate.
+Although the dancers were typically the subject of the sexual ritual, important guests who were believed to be rich in xópini were also allowed to partake; James Kipp, George Catlin, and two men they were with were invited to participate.
 The ceremony was exhausting and, according to Catlin, a participant in the ceremony could have as many as twelve "excursions" with different liaisons.
 While the men symbolically became buffalo, these sexual rites were seen as literally reproducing buffalo for the hunt.
 It was also believed that this rite brought herds of buffalo closer to the village.
 The Walking with the Buffalo changed the execution of the Okipa; the Bull Dancers were painted differently based on whether it was expected that the Walking would occur.